salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 <h4>Importing the JB4ASDK</h4>
 There are two ways to import the JB4ASDK for iOS into your project:

-* CocoaPods
+1. CocoaPods
-* Static Library
+1. Static Library

-You should use one of these two ways to import the JB4ASDK but not both.
+You should use one of these two ways to import the JB4ASDK but not both.<br/><br/>

+<h5>Configuring the SDK with CocoaPods</h5>
 The JB4ASDK for iOS is available through CocoaPods.
 If you have not installed CocoaPods, install it by running the command:<br/>

 <i>$ sudo gem install cocoapods</i><br/>